Visibility: Very low visibility

-Low visibility warnings
+Low-visibility warnings

 In addition, an advisory is often issued by a government weather agency for low visibility, such as a dense fog advisory from the U.S. National Weather Service.
 These generally advise motorists to avoid travel until the fog dissipates or other conditions improve.
-Airport travel is also often delayed by low visibility, sometimes causing long waits due to approach visibility minimums and the difficulty of safely moving aircraft on the ground in low visibility.
+Air travel is also often delayed by low visibility, sometimes causing long delays due to approach visibility minimums and the difficulty of safely moving aircraft on the ground in low visibility.

 Visibility and air pollution

-A visibility reduction is probably the most apparent symptom of air pollution.
+Reduced visibility is often the most apparent symptom of air pollution.
 Visibility degradation is caused by the absorption and scattering of light by particles and gases in the atmosphere.
-Absorption of electromagnetic radiation by gases and particles is sometimes the cause of discolorations in the atmosphere but usually does not contribute very significantly to visibility degradation.
+Absorption of electromagnetic radiation by gases and particles is sometimes the cause of discolorations in the atmosphere, but usually does not contribute very significantly to visibility degradation.

-Scattering by particulates impairs visibility much more readily.
-Visibility is reduced by significant scattering from particles between an observer and a distant object.
-The particles scatter light from the sun and the rest of the sky through the line of sight of the observer, thereby decreasing the contrast between the object and the background sky.
+Scattering by particulates between an observer and a distant object impairs visibility much more readily.
+They scatter light from the sun and the rest of the sky through the line of sight of the observer, thereby decreasing the contrast between the object and the background sky.
 Particles that are the most effective at reducing visibility (per unit aerosol mass) have diameters in the range of 0.1-1.0 μm.
 The effect of air molecules on visibility is minor for short visual ranges but must be taken into account for ranges above 30 km.

-From the summit of Mount Summano (1296 m Vicenza Italy), it is possible to see (dark blue sky line) the Tuscan-Emilian Apennines and Mount Cimone (2165 m Modena Italy) in good visibility.
+From the summit of Mount Summano (1296 m, Vicenza, Italy), it is possible to see (dark blue sky line) the Tuscan–Emilian Apennines and Mount Cimone (2165 m, Modena, Italy) in good visibility.
 The distance is about 180 km.
 Note the fog present throughout the Po Valley in the lower layers.

-Prevailing Visibility
+Prevailing visibility

 Prevailing visibility is the greatest horizontal visibility equaled or exceeded throughout at least half the horizon circle, which need not necessarily be continuous.
 Prevailing visibility is reported in statute miles or fractions of miles.